HUSILEBAI/husilebai.github.io/README.md

 <!-- Husile Bai's personal website.  -->

 ## About me 🌻
-My name is Husile (she/her) and I am a Postdoctoral Research Associate at the Snow & Ice Lab, University of Utah.
+My name is Husile (she/her) and I am a Assitant Professor of the Practice at the Vanderbilt University.
 My academic pursuits center around climate science and the associated impacts.

 ## I use
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)